toanjo/utrust_challenge/README.md

 ## Testing

-    Having used create-react-app, the basis for testing the App was already made for me.
-I decided to complement it with react-testing-library.
     The app's mounting and unmounting is tested on src/App.test.js.
 It's a simple test that renders the app and then unmounts it, checking for any breaking issues.

 # TODO